CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/index.md

 ## About

-This site's purpose is to present the Integration @ Crossknowledge services, tools and available API.
+This site's purpose is to present the Integration @ CrossKnowledge services, tools and available API.

 ## Documentation